AlwaysHungrie/constella/wallet/README.md

 make
 ```

-The PCRS values will be printed on the console as a part of the build process.
-Alternatively you can close the running console and run `nitro-cli describe-enclaves` to view the PCRS values of the wallet.
+The PCR values will be printed on the console as a part of the build process.
+Alternatively you can close the running console and run `nitro-cli describe-enclaves` to view the PCR values of the wallet.

-The PCRS values obtained should match the publicly posted PCRS values of Constella as well as the ones returned by the wallet in the attestation certificate.
+The PCR values obtained should match the publicly posted PCR values of Constella as well as the ones returned by the wallet in the attestation document.

 ## Running the wallet